HWZ102533/LinuxServer-castration-/README.md

 # Contribute
 If you find this project helpful, feel free to invite the author for coffee,thank you!

-If you have any questions, please contact email:hwz102533@gmail.com.
+If you want to obtain the completed version, please contact email:hwz102533@gmail.com.(Tip: Not free)